5th Guards Motor Rifle Division: Postwar

 After the war, on 10 June 1945, the 5th Guards Mechanized Corps became the 5th Guards Mechanised Division.
-On 25 June 1957 it was renamed 53rd Guards Motor Rifle Division.
+On 25 June 1957, it was renamed 53rd Guards Motor Rifle Division.
 On 11 January 1965, it became the 5th Guards Motor Rifle Division.
 On 17 December 1982 it was named "The 60th anniversary of the USSR".

-On 28 June 1945, the division was awarded the Order of Kutuzov of II degree.
-In 1946 the division relocated to the Turkestan Military District.
+On 28 June 1945, the division was awarded the Order of Kutuzov, 2nd degree.
+In 1946, the division was redeployed to the Turkestan Military District and became part of the 1st Army Corps, stationed on the territory of the Turkmen SSR.
 From the time of its reassignment to the 53rd Guards MRD, it was based at Kushka, Mary Oblast in the Turkmen Soviet Socialist Republic.

 The division had the Military Unit Number (V/Ch) 11904 until the invasion of Afghanistan (December, 1979) upon which the V/Ch changed to 51852.

-Afghanistan War

-On the night of 27 December, from Kushka, the 5th GMRD entered Afghanistan bound for Herat and Shindand.
-A battalion of the 56th Guards Air Assault Brigade had taken control of the Rabat Mirza pass on 26 December, between Kushkov and Herat.
-On December 26 at 7:20pm, the Commander of the 5th GMRD, Major-General Yuri Shatalin, gave orders to cross the Afghanistan border.
-The division was pulled out of the Kushka, Tahta-Bazaar, and Iolotan.
-At a set time one of the 5th GMRD units came out at the juncture near the towns: - Herat, Shindand, Kandahar, the division headquarters was located under the Shindand.
-The first casualties amounted to 2 people.
-The division commander, and future Commander in Chief of the Russian Internal Troops, Colonel-General Yuri Shatalin recalls:

-"It happened at dawn on December 27th.
-Surprised: 5:00 am, and the streets full of people with flowers.
-It turned out, meet the shuravi, as we were called, the Soviet soldiers.
-A similar meeting was warm and in other towns and villages in the north of Afghanistan."